IbrahimSabriOrene/BashGPT/README.md

 # BashGPT
-ChatGPT Integration in Linux Bash
+## ChatGPT Integration in Linux Bash

+## You can make a custom alias for linux and use it directly,